eldeeno/calculator/README.md

 # calculator

-A replica of Samsung Calculator.
+A replica of Samsung Calculator using flutter.

 ## Getting Started